All Episodes

 alex jones

-But it is absolutely very newsworthy, though, because I remember reading that, and I thought about you when I saw the order come out, and I remember thinking about you because you weren't even in the state, and it said right there, anyone in or around the Capitol on J6.
+But it is absolutely very newsworthy, though, because I remember reading that, and I thought about you when I saw the order come out.

-So describe what it was like for people, again, because you got caught up on the break.
+Again, because you got caught up on the break.

 They take you out, say you're leaving, and they put you in a holding cell.

-they come back and say, oh, sorry, we're not sure you're going to be released now.
+We're not sure you're going to be released now.

 enrique tarrio

-Yeah, they said, we're not sure because of how the pardon, so we just got to make sure with the administration.
+Yeah, they said we're not sure because of how the pardon, so we just got to make sure with the administration.

 So it might take a couple hours.

-They were actually really nice to operate.
+They were actually really nice, Alex.

 dan friesen